JorianWoltjer/LiveOverflowMod/README.md

 This hack changed the random texture rotation code to use a completely random number every time, so it is not reversible from a screenshot.
 This was to be able to take screenshots and videos, while not revealing the texture rotations that can be brute-forced easily for coordinates.
-The same hack was used by LiveOverflow himself to make the challenge of finding his base harder.
+The same type of mod was used by LiveOverflow himself to make the challenge of finding his base harder.

 * [AbstractBlockMixin.java](src/main/java/com/jorianwoltjer/liveoverflowmod/mixin/AbstractBlockMixin.java):
 Use a randomized hash function to generate block rotations, making it unpredictable